kimtaemin213/ArtGameSystem/code for final/README.md

 # COMPOSITION
-* zerocrssing circuit
-* snake code for 2player
+* This code for my final

-# code for zerocrossing
+* it's still practicing